simjanos-dev/LinguaCafe/README.md

 Step 2: Set the created API key in LinguaCafe on to the Admin->API menu.

 Step 3: Set the Jellyfin host in LinguaCafe on to the Admin->API menu.
-If you used one of the pre-written configs, it should be the default http://jellyfin:8096.
+If you used the pre-written configs, it should be the default http://jellyfin:8096.

 Step 4: Save the settings.

-Now you should be able to read any external subtitles from any video you play in any of your Jellyfin clients on the Media player page.
-Unfortunately there is the noticable lag when you click on a timestamp to jump to a subtitle.
-I could only make it work without delays with the native "Jellyfin media player" client on my PC.
+Now you can import subtitles from Jellyfin.

 ## Anki
 Anki is supported, if your server and Anki run on the same PC (this will not be a requirement in the future) and have [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin installed.